KevCaz/burningHouse/README.md

 ## Why this repository?

-This repository reproduces the figures found in XXXXXX.
+This repository reproduces the figures found in XXXX.
 The reasons for using a standard R package are twofold:

 1- efficiently assessing the code quality of the code (here we simply use `R CMD check`)